Mission Statement

 • How was this item critically received?
 Did the item win awards?

 • In what physical condition is the item?
 Are there stains, tears, ripped pages, loose pages or binding?
 Is it pleasing to look at?
-If item is a DVD or audio CD (books and music), does the entire item play in its entirety?
+If item is a DVD or audio CD, does the entire item play in its entirety?
+Is the digital format outdated?

 • How many copies of this item does the library own?
 If considered mandatory to the collection, is the item replaceable?